danielsalgadop/mi-voz/README.md

-# a-voces
+# mi-voz (my-voice)

-Manager for actors/actress known as owner, to store contacts, companies, documents and recordings.
-Also it has a public interface so they can show their work
+Manager tool for voice actors/actress (aka Owner), to manage: schedule contacts, companies and recordings.
+Also it has a public interface to contact them and show their work

 ## Despcription

-## Page Actors
+## Page Models

-- Owner: is refered as owner in this document is the only one with acces to Private Zone
+- Owner: only one with acces to Private Zone
-- Person: contact with interest for owner
+- Contact: person with interest for owner
-- Companiy: can contain n persons.
+- Companiy: can contain n Contacts.
 Has interest for owner
-- Document: text with interest for owner
+- Recording: audio recorded by Owner
-- Recording: audio recorded by Ownerr
+- Schedule:

 ## Zones